bcit-ltc/helm-charts/README.md

+# LTC Helm Charts

-# This helm-charts repo contains helm charts for multiple applications
+This repo contains Helm charts for apps and infrastructure services.